dillonkearns/elm-pages/README.md

-The metadata is just Elm data that you define however you want, using a Json Decoder to grab data out of your markdown frontmatter.
+The metadata is just Elm data that you define however you want, using a Json Decoder to grab data out of your markdown formatter.

 ```elm
 import MyMetadata exposing (MyMetadata)